-The City Council of Commerce City is committed to creating a Quality Community for a Lifetime, establishing goals that provide staff policy direction for administrative work activities.
-The city's 2017 federal and state legislative principles serve as a guide for the city in developing positions on any forthcoming federal and state legislation, consistent with city council's stated vision and goals.
+The city's 2019 federal and state legislative principles serve as a consistent guide for the city in developing positions on any forthcoming federal and state legislation.
 The document also serves as a reference for elected representatives when considering legislation that may impact the City of Commerce City.

-These legislative principles describe the underlying interest Commerce City has on specific issues, providing clear direction and a framework for staff to develop positions on legislation that can impact the city.
+These principles describe the underlying interest Commerce City has on specific issues, providing clear direction and a framework for staff to develop positions on legislation that can impact the city.
 Council may revisit the city's legislative priorities, as a body or through its legislative committee.
 Strategic, targeted, and/or abbreviated versions of the information contained in this document also will be created throughout the year for use in further legislative communications.